masc-ucsc/docker-images/README.md

 ```
     docker run --name bazelcache -d -p 8082:80 mascucsc/bazelcache-masc:latest
 ```

+An alternative (better?) to bazelcache is to use https://github.com/buildbarn/bb-storage

 If the container crashed before, you may need to run docker rm xxxxxxxx before starting new one